if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Track Object Grab Attach script doesn't attach the object to the controller via a joint, instead it ensures the object tracks the direction of the controller.
+Applies velocity to the grabbed Interactable Object to ensure it tracks the position of the grabbing object.

-This works well for items that are on hinged joints or objects that require to interact naturally with other scene rigidbodies.
+  > The Interactable Object follows the grabbing object based on velocity being applied and therefore fully interacts with all other scene Colliders but not at a true 1:1 tracking.

+**Script Usage:**
+ * Place the `VRTK_TrackObjectGrabAttach` script on either:
+   * The GameObject of the Interactable Object to detect interactions on.
+   * Any other scene GameObject and then link that GameObject to the Interactable Objects `Grab Attach Mechanic Script` parameter to denote use of the grab mechanic.

 ### Inspector Parameters

- * **Detach Distance:** The maximum distance the grabbing controller is away from the object before it is automatically dropped.
+ * **Detach Distance:** The maximum distance the grabbing object is away from the Interactable Object before it is automatically dropped.
- * **Velocity Limit:** The maximum amount of velocity magnitude that can be applied to the object.
-Lowering this can prevent physics glitches if objects are moving too fast.
+ * **Velocity Limit:** The maximum amount of velocity magnitude that can be applied to the Interactable Object.
+Lowering this can prevent physics glitches if Interactable Objects are moving too fast.
- * **Angular Velocity Limit:** The maximum amount of angular velocity magnitude that can be applied to the object.
-Lowering this can prevent physics glitches if objects are moving too fast.
+ * **Angular Velocity Limit:** The maximum amount of angular velocity magnitude that can be applied to the Interactable Object.
+Lowering this can prevent physics glitches if Interactable Objects are moving too fast.

 ### Class Methods